Job-Bouwhuis/WinterRose.WinterForge/README.md

 ```

 #### **Binary Opcodes**
-    This feature is work in progress.
-Backwards compatibility to the textual opcodes as shown above will forever remain.
+    WinterForge compiles the IR opcodes as shown above into a bytestream optimized for the combination of speed, size, and data completeness

 ## Default Field/Property Inclusion Rules

-    Here’s how Winterforge decides what to include by default during serialization:
+    Hereâ€™s how Winterforge decides what to include by default during serialization:

     ```csharp
     public class Example